-I graduated from the College of St Mark and St John (Plymouth) in 2004 with a BA (Hons) in Human Communication Studies.
-In the early part of my career, I worked for Portsmouth and Hertfordshire NHS Trusts in a range of settings including mainstream and special schools, community clinics and children’s centres.
+I graduated from the College of St Mark and St John (Plymouth) with a BA (Hons) in Human Communication Studies.
+I have 17 years of experience working with children with speech, language and social communication difficulties in a range of settings.

 - Lidcombe programme of early stuttering intervention